Clara Honsinger: Career

 On January 31, 2021, at the élite women's world championship race in Ostend, Belgium, Honsinger placed fourth, 52 seconds behind winner Lucinda Brand of the Netherlands and 33 seconds behind third-placed Denise Betsema, also of the Netherlands.

+Honsinger retired without an announcement after the 2023-2024 cyclocross season.

 Personal life

 Honsinger lives in Corvallis, Oregon, and is a student at Oregon State University.